andreas-hartmann/xdex-ui/README.md

 ## Useful commands for the nerds

-**IMPORTANT NOTE:** the following instructions are meant for running eDEX from the latest unoptimized, unreleased, development version.
+**IMPORTANT NOTE:** the following instructions are meant for running xDEX-UI from the latest unoptimized, unreleased, development version.
 If you'd like to get stable software instead, refer to [these](#how-do-i-get-it) instructions.
+As of today, only Linux is tested and supported.

 #### Starting from source:
 on *nix systems (You'll need the Xcode command line tools on macOS):